Healthier and Safer Workplaces in Virginia: The CareTrek Answer #4

 RecoveryTrek’s core business is to provide healthcare, legal and other state-licensed professionals programs with licensee testing and monitoring programs via advanced technology solutions and best-in-class customer service.
 Unlike our third-party administrator (TPA) competitors who provide employment screening solutions and attempt to ‘reuse’ their services, RecoveryTrek was formed to focus on and serve recovery monitoring programs.
 And CareTrek is an expansion of the core offering, and includes case management and counseling services, meetings attendance, monitoring and the other components needed for recovery success.

-The technology we bring together—RecoveryTrek’s Success Management Software (SMS), the Participant Portal (Phone IVR and web-based applications), the PROOF mobile app and collections and testing platform, MobileTrek (the first participant recovery monitoring mobile application), and MobileBAC (fully integrated mobile breath alcohol testing); are all proprietary applications owned by RecoveryTrek.
+The technology that can be brought together—RecoveryTrek’s Success Management Software (SMS), the Participant Portal (Phone IVR and web-based applications), the PROOF™ mobile app and collections and testing platform, MobileTrek (the first participant recovery monitoring mobile application), and MobileBAC (fully integrated mobile breath alcohol testing); are all proprietary applications owned by RecoveryTrek.

 The Employee Assistance Research Foundation (EARF) says that the field of employee assistance has not produced enough research to justify its prolific and expanding use by employers both in the United States and abroad.
 The breadth of services that EAPs now offer may have reduced the impact of their programs on specific conditions such as drug and alcohol addiction among valued employees and/or their families.
 Writes EARF: ”Although there are some studies suggest EAPs are generally effective, the EAP evidence base leaves many questions unanswered.
 In part this is due to common methodological limitations; for example, the literature is dominated by single case studies and by program evaluations that do not always meet rigorous scientific standards.
 Although there has been an impressive accumulation of program evaluations undertaken by employers (and their EA providers or consultants), most of these evaluations have been considered proprietary and not widely disseminated or published in scholarly journals.
 In addition, there is a need for additional research focused on contemporary EA service delivery models since this has changed dramatically over the years, on specifically examining the ‘active ingredients’ in EAP effectiveness, and on measuring outcomes of most relevance to employers and workers.”